Five Ways to Compute the Relative Value of a UK Pound Amount, 1270 to Present

 The measure often used is the price of a "bundle" of goods and services that a representative group of consumers buys or earns.
 In the U.K. that measure is usually taken to be the "retail price index" (RPI), which corresponds to what is called the "consumer price index" in other countries.

 However, there are problems with the RPI as a measure.
 One problem is that the bundle changes over time.
 For example, carriages are replaced with automobiles, and new goods and services are created (such as personal computers, cellular phones, and heart transplants).
 Another problem is that the RPI is oriented solely to what is purchased by households and omits business investments or government expenditures.
 Perhaps most important, the context of the monetary amount may lead to a measure preferable to the RPI.
-It is a fair statement that the RPI is used far too often without consideration of its consequences.This website presents four additional indicators besides the RPI.
-It also suggests that using each of these indicators can be defined in more than one way, depending on the type of thing you are comparing.
+It is a fair statement that the RPI is used far too often without consideration of its consequences.This website presents four additional indices besides the RPI.
+It also suggests that using each of these indices can be defined in more than one way, depending on the type of thing you are comparing.

 Prior to February 15, 1971 ("Decimal day," or "D-day"), monetary